 The XML schema describes what the contents of an XML document should be.
 We need to create domain-to-XML mapping to define how the data in our application is transformed into a XML document.

-Right-click your module in the Project Explorer and select Add > Mappings > Export mapping:
+Right-click your module in the Project Explorer and select Add other > Export mapping.

 Enter ExportCustomersMapping for the Name:

 Click OK, and the Select schema elements for export mapping dialog box will automatically open.
 Now do the following:

 a.
 For Schema source, select XML schema.

 b.
 For the schema, select the previously added CustomersXSD.

 c.
 In the Schema elements section of the dialog box, click the Expand all and Check all buttons.
 This automatically selects the Customer element and its child elements.
 Your screen should now look like this:

 Click OK.
 You should now see the first part of the import mappings:

-Open the Connector pane, which should be in the bottom-right corner of the Modeler:
+Open the Connector pane, which should be in the bottom-right corner of Studio Pro:

 Drag the XMLDocument entity from the Connector to the placeholder: